Next course: June 10 - 11, 2023 This course date has been cancelled. When it is rescheduled, we will post updates and send out new notifications.

 DAY 1 (Participants experiences Lessac Kinesensic Training)

-9:15-10:15 Introduction to the Lessac principles, inner vs. outer environment, Body Work comes first: posture/breathing, Body Pain Relievers/Relaxer-Energizers
+9:30-10:15 Introduction to the Lessac principles, inner vs. outer environment, Our first familiar event and organic instruction – breathing to upright orientation, Body Pain Relievers/Relaxer-Energizers

 2:30-2:40 Vocal Tune-up with Rounds using the strings./ shakeout re-energizing